lzcjames/gitbook/Courses_Online/Oracle_Cloud_Infrastructure/Lession_4.md

 - All data is managed as objects
 - Each object is composed of object itself and object's metadata
-- Each object is stored in a bucket.
-A bucket is a logical container for storing objects
+- Each object is stored in a bucket<sup>**1**</sup>.
-- without a folder hierarchy
+- Without a folder hierarchy
+- High scalability and reliability
 -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUxOTYyMTU3MywtMTM5MzUzODI2LDEyNz
-kwNTQ3MzUsLTYzNjEwMzI1MCwtMTYzMDgxNzkzNiwtNDQ3NTQy
-MDUwLC0xOTgyNzA3MDE3LDc4OTM1NDczNF19
+eyJoaXN0b3J5IjpbLTEyNzM2MjczNTksLTEzOTM1MzgyNiwxMj
+c5MDU0NzM1LC02MzYxMDMyNTAsLTE2MzA4MTc5MzYsLTQ0NzU0
+MjA1MCwtMTk4MjcwNzAxNyw3ODkzNTQ3MzRdfQ==
 -->